sturk111/seam-carving/README.md

 # A Shortest Paths Example

 To demonstrate the relationship between seam carving and finding the shortest path, here is a simple example of using the seam carving algorithm to find the shortest way through a hand drawn maze.

 ![Alt text](photo.jpg)

+Ok, a very crude hand drawn maze!
 Obviously, the shortest path across the page is the straight line.
 Let's see if seam carving can get it right!

 In this case, we are actually going to be looking for a path with *maximum* energy, since the gradient will be larger where there is ink on the page.
 To accomodate this, we modify our `SeamCarver` class to compute a binary energy function that is proportional to the negative gradient.